-If you are traveling to Disney from the North —on Interstates 75 or 95— make sure you stop at the Florida Welcome Center.
-Not only will you have a chance to stretch your legs, you can enjoy a complimentary glass of Florida orange or grapefruit juice and pick up plenty of literature about the Disney parks and attractions.
+If you are traveling to Disney from the north—on Interstates 75 or 95—stop at the Florida Welcome Center when you enter the state.
+Not only will you have a chance to stretch your legs, but you also can enjoy a complimentary glass of Florida orange or grapefruit juice and pick up plenty of literature about the Disney parks and attractions.

-Once you hit Florida, you will still have several hours of driving.
+After you've hit Florida, you will still have several hours of driving.
 Keep an eye out for Cracker Barrel restaurants at various highway and interstate exits.
-They offer clean restrooms, coffee, drinks and snacks to go, complimentary road maps and are located in safe areas.
+They offer clean restrooms, coffee, drinks, and snacks to go, complimentary road maps and are located in safe areas.

-- Download Disney radio or podcasts to listen to on the way.
+- Disney radio or Disney-related podcasts to listen to on the way

 What to Do When You Arrive at Disney